 Magic Quadrant for Data Quality Tools

-Data quality assurance is a discipline focused on ensuring that data is fit for use in business processes ranging from core operations, to analytics and decision-making, to engagement and interaction with external entities.
+Data quality assurance is a discipline focused on ensuring that data is fit for use in business processes ranging from core operations to analytics and decision-making, regulatory compliance, and engagement and interaction with external entities.

-As a discipline, it comprises much more than technology — it also includes roles and organizational structures, processes for monitoring, measuring and remediating data quality issues, and links to broader information governance activities via data-quality-specific policies.
+As a discipline, it comprises much more than technology — it also includes roles and organizational structures, processes for monitoring, measuring, reporting and remediating data quality issues, and links to broader information governance activities via data-quality-specific policies.

 Given the scale and complexity of the data landscape across organizations of all sizes and in all industries, tools to help automate key elements of the discipline continue to attract more interest and to grow in value.
 As such, the data quality tools market continues to show substantial growth, while exhibiting innovation and change.

 The data quality tools market includes vendors that offer stand-alone software products to address the core functional requirements of the discipline, which are: